 The WELL women are the power behind this lovely project.
 They are organized within independent profit sharing groups which earn income according to their quality of performance and group progress.
 They are involved in designing and coordinating training programs and products.
 These women govern through the four independent production units namely Sri Mother, Sri Aurobindo, Sri Ester and Jeyam.
 Today, after years of experience, the WELL Women are teaching social enterprise development and recycling skills for many other social organizations in distance locations.

-Wellpaper team is the service provider organ for the WELL women.
+Wellpaper team is the service provider organization for the WELL women.
 The services includes training, guidance and support in product development, marketing, administration, networking, fund raising, team management, volunteer coordination and personal development.
 The team consists of friends from different backgrounds and nationalities.

 Wellpaper is making wealth out of waste.
 The products are entirely made from waste materials such as newspapers, plastic bottles, styrofoam, waste metal wires, used CD/DVDs, rice sacks, packages of animal’s food, mango seeds and more are in development.
 Furthermore, we are in constant search for ecological friendly materials.
 The products’ are coated with nontoxic water based varnish by “Dolphin ink”, which do not contain any heavy metals or petroleum products.
 The glue we used is called “Maida glue” which is made of wheat flour.
 We recycle only “The Hindu” newspaper due to safety and strength of the newspaper.
 The Hindu use more dense paper than other local publishers and more importantly their unique hot printing technique avoid the ink to leak.